You are going to sign out in

 The curriculum aims to achieve the following objectives:

-3. Appreciation of God’s Creation: Students will explore the beauty of God’s creation and learn to see the world through an artistic lens.4.
-Critical Thinking and Creativity: Students engage in creative problem-solving, learn to think outside the box, and express their ideas visually.
+3. Critical Thinking and Creativity: Students engage in creative problem-solving, learn to think outside the box, and express their ideas visually.

 Payment(s):

 Class minimum is 6.
-Class maximum is 18.
+Class maximum is 15.
 Class minimum must be reached by August 14 for this class to be considered to make.
 Please register early and pay your first month’s tuition and supply fee to hold your spot.
-Should this class not make, families will have the option to shift their enrollment to the other elementary art section.
-This class has 2 sections.
-Should the numbers be low, I will combine them into one section.
-The past year had 2 solid sections.
+Tuition is due the first day of class each month.
+The first month’s $55 tuition (for August) plus $80 supply fee is due upon registration and is refundable up until the end of August.
+Payment Schedule:

-Late fee is $10 for EVERY week the payment is late.
 If you bounce a tuition check, you are responsible for the bank fee.
-You may pay by:
+You may pay by three methods:

-1) Check made out to Josh Ransom.
+• Check made out to Josh Ransom.

-2) Paypal to @abigailransom1.
+• Paypal to @abigailransom1.
 If you choose to pay via PayPal please add $2 per month.
 PLEASE put your child’s name in the memo field.

 Fees for dropping this course after the beginning of the year are as follows: